jssol/blog/README.md

-This project is a portfolio website, featuring a fully integrated content management system and advanced writing tools.
+A portfolio website, featuring a fully integrated content management system and advanced writing tools.
 It’s designed to serve as a blog where users can engage with each other by liking and commenting on posts.
 The website is built using the cutting-edge Next.js framework, which enables efficient rendering and a user-friendly experience.

 ## Getting Started